johnno1962/Refactorator/README.md

 to list places in the target that declare or refer to that symbol.
 Enter a new value for the identifier in the bottom textfield and press the "Preview" button to view the changes that would be made.
 Press the "Save" button to save these changes to disk.
+Use the "Undo" button if you watn to revert the cahnges.

 Refactorator was originally suggested as being feasible by @Daniel1of1 shortly after Swift came out building on the work by @jpsim on [SourceKitten](https://github.com/jpsim/SourceKitten).